 Dysfunction #4: Using Meetings For Information-Sharing Instead of Problem-Solving

 Meetings can be a source of headache for any team.
-While they’re extremely important, they can often waste time, become bogged down in argument, or drone on as members simply catch each other up without actually making any progress.
+While they’re extremely important, they can often waste time, become bogged down in an argument, or drone on as members simply catch each other up without actually making any progress.

 Effective cross-functional team meetings should be used primarily for problem-solving.
 This means surfacing any issues or potential breakdowns that have come up since the last meeting as team members move toward completing the goals set by the team.

 Part of being an accountable team is supporting each other and helping to find solutions to breakdowns.
-Meetings are best spent doing this, so that the team members in charge of any given task have the resources and mindset they need to do their job.
+Meetings are best spent doing this so that the team members in charge of any given task have the resources and mindset they need to do their job.

-To remedy meetings that are focused on information-sharing, set aside a small amount of time at the beginning of the meeting for any important information that needs to be shared and use the rest of the time for problem-solving any issues that team-members bring up.
+To remedy meetings that are focused on information-sharing, set aside a small amount of time at the beginning of the meeting for any important information that needs to be shared and use the rest of the time for problem-solving any issues that team members bring up.